MDU-PHL/bohra/README.md

 # Bohra

+Bohra has a new look!
+* A new preview mode for 'sneak peak' at your dataset.
+* Built in filtering features to automatically remove isolates with low average coverage or alignment to your reference.
+* Provide a standardised config file for commonly used settings.

 Bohra is microbial genomics pipeline, designed predominantly for use in public health, but may also be useful in research settings.
 The pipeline takes as input a tab-delimited file with the isolate IDs followed by the path to READ1 and READ2, a reference for alignment and a unique identifier, where reads are illumina paired end reads (other platforms are not supported).

 ### Motivation